harshitayadavv/Return0/README.md

 - Add your Firebase API keys in .env

 # Start the React Native app
-npx react-native run-android  # For Android
+npm run android  # For Android

 ```
 ---